 How to get to Ha-Giang, Vietnam

 The easiest way to access Ha-Giang is to take a bus from Hanoi.
 The journey time is approximately 6-7 hours and there are morning or evening buses available.
 As a guideline, we paid 150,000 VND for this service.
 We also recommend packing earplugs for the journey!
+A Ha Giang motorbike can usually be arranged upon arrival.

 Best Time to Visit Ha-Giang